starkfell/100DaysOfIaC/articles/day.91.restricting.network.access.to.acr.md

 </br>

-## Deploy Azure Container Registry
+## Deploy an Azure Container Registry

 Next, run the following command to create a new Azure Container Registry in the Resource Group.